solliancenet/microsoft-postgres-docs-project/labs/03_crsw.md

 - In the Azure portal, select the replica server.
 - On the server sidebar, under **Settings**, select **Server parameters**.
-- Set replica server parameters such that they match the priamry server.
+- Set replica server parameters such that they match the primary server.

 > Important: Review the [considerations section of the Read Replica overview](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-read-replicas#considerations).